-You will need to hand out and explain student handouts 2 and 3 before the next activity.
+You will need to review handouts 2 and 3 before the next activity.

-Ask students to again form a circle in the class.
-Begin another Sharing Circle, though this time a stone (with the word anger written on it) will be passed around the circle as an indication of who can speak (only the person with the stone).
-This can be an open test of what they have learned about anger.
+Ask the students to again form a circle in the class.
+Begin another Sharing Circle, though this time a stone (with the word power written on it) will be passed around the circle as an indication of who can speak (only the person with the stone).
+This can be an open test of what they have learned about power.
 This is also an opportunity for them to apply this knowledge to their own lives.
-Discuss with students the fact that anger is a normal emotion; however, it is an emotion that must be controlled in a positive way.
-Discuss different methods of gaining self control and reducing anger.
-When the stone has made its way around the circle three times, put it into your hope bag.
+Discuss with students the fact that our need for power coincides with our need to control things.
+Discuss how power/control can be negative.
+Discuss how it can be positive.
+Discuss the need for responsibility.
+When the stone has made its way around the circle three times put it into your hope bag.
 This activity may take about 10 minutes.

 Now it is time for students to write in their journal.
-The prompt for the day is the emotion of anger.
-Put the following questions on the board: Have you ever been so angry that you became out of control like Cole?
-Have you learned any methods to control your anger?
-What do you do?
+The prompt for the day is the act of control.
+Put the following questions/statements on the board: Explain our "need" for power and control.
+What happens when people feel a lack of power/control?
+What happens when you feel a lack of power/control?
+Respond to the following quote: "With great power comes great responsibility".
 Students do not have to answer the questions, but they do have to follow the prompt.
 Remind them of the variety of ways they may respond if they choose not to answer the questions.
 This activity may take about 10 minutes.